gonfva/gonfva.github.io/content/en/blog/2025-11-08-llm-scaffolding.md

 When a tool is used, it changes internal state on the webserver.
 The WebSocket loop then sends the new state to the frontend, which updates the UI accordingly.

-Copying a diagram that Claude produced:
+Copying a diagram that Claude Code produced:

 ```
 ┌─────────────────────────────────────────────────┐